StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 "WHOR": "who are", /changed from "whore", as there are steno-complilant entries in the dictionary "WHO*R": "who’re", /added

-# New entries for briefs and phrases that already exist, but don't conform to my patterns
+# New entries for briefs and phrases that already exist, but don't conform to my patterns and/or default entry required two or more strokes.

 "HAOEZ": "he has",
+"PHAO*EUPBT": "mightn’t",
+"TPHAO*EPBT": "needn’t",
 "WOUPBT": "would not", _(Note: This pair was added since I prefer `WOU` for "would" and `-PBT` for "not".)_
 "WO\*UPBT":, "wouldn’t",